A Factor-Adjusted Multiple Testing Procedure with Application to Mutual Fund Selection: Simulation Studies

-where a proportion $\pi_0$ of the intercepts $\{\mu_i, i=1, \ldots, N\}$ are set to be zero, while the remaining ones are equal to some finite constant $\mu$.
-The observed three factors and their corresponding factor loadings are sampled from a standard normal distribution.
-Motivated by the empirical results of mutual fund selection as shown in Section 5, we simulated the random error $\varepsilon_{i t}$ from a latent factor model with only one common factor, that is,
+A proportion $\pi_0$ of the intercepts $\{\mu_i, i=1, \ldots, N\}$ are set to be zero, while the rest are equal to some finite constant $\mu$.
+To make the simulation more realistic, the observed factor $X_j$ and the associated parameters $\beta_i$ are calibrated from our real data discussed in section 5 \citep{Fan:Liao:Mincheva:2013}.
+Specifically, to generate the observed factor $X_j$, we evaluate the mean ($\mu_m$) and variance ($\var_m$) of the monthly market return (in the scale of percentage change) ranging from 11/1995 to 08/2013, which leads to $\mu_m=0.55$ and $\var_m=4.7^2$.
+Then, $X_j$ is independently generated from $N(\mu_m, \var_m)$.
+In addition, to generate the factor loadings, we fit the CAPM with our real data and evaluate the intercept ($\hat\mu$) and the mean ($\mu_b$) and variance ($\var_b$) of $N=764$ estimated factor loadings, which leads to $\hat\mu=0.2$, $\mu_b=0.94$ and $\var_b=0.2^2$.
+Accordingly, $\beta_i$ is independently generated from $N(\mu_b, \var_b)$.
+We next consider the error term $\varepsilon_{i j}$.
+Motivated by the empirical results for mutual fund selection shown in Section~\ref{Sec-5}, we simulate the random error $\varepsilon_{i j}$ from a latent factor model with only one common factor; that is,